 Just like Rachel’s line, this sentence snaps the scene into focus, offers an anchor for the narrative, and suggests the lasting importance of the work beyond the story itself.
 When writers craft sentences that work double-and-triple time, they aren’t just telling a good story.
 They’re often adding insight to the ongoing conversation of what it means to be human.

 The final principle of the hidden narrator: Craft an ending that makes the reader reconsider everything that came before it.

 The reason why “Babylon” is such a homerun is its conclusion.
 For the entire episode, we’ve been primed for the ways in which material excess denies the heart its true desires.
 The final scene begins with Don at a bar, listening to the lyrics of Don McLean’s “Babylon:”

 “By the waters, the waters of Babylon, we lay down and wept, and wept, for thee, Zion.”

 All the episode’s threads intertwine as we witness the characters longing for their own utopias.
 Don, a man known by a name that is not his own, sits next to a woman who isn’t his wife.
 Rachel lingers over a men’s necktie as she closes her father’s department store on 5th Avenue.
 In front of her vanity mirror, Betty Draper dresses her young daughter in her own gown and lipstick.
 Roger zips the back of his lover’s dress before the two part for the night, each leaving the hotel alone.
 These characters, all different in wealth and stature, find themselves in exile from home, from love, and from their very selves.

-By the hand of the hidden narrator, we arrive at a difficult truth that the characters are still circling: Futility is essential in the art of being human.subscribe to Ploughshares?
+By the hand of the hidden narrator, we arrive at a difficult truth that the characters are still circling: Futility is essential in the art of being human.Might we be so bold as to suggest that you subscribe to Ploughshares?